-Wrecker of Days' One-Stop-Shop: Stress-Free Builds (& Filters): 1-Button, SSF, Item Freedom
+Wrecker of Days' One-Stop-Shop: Stress-Free Builds (& Filters) (1-Button, HC SSF, Pure Item Freedom)

 Hey Everyone!

-If you like the idea of Stress-Free Path of Exile, in any way you can think, I hope I can help you out.
+If you like the idea of Stress-Free Path of Exile, you've come to the right place.
 Here you'll find access to:

-- A few stress-free builds to take you through whatever Atlas Passive Tree you've built
+- Some stress-free builds to take you through whatever Atlas Passive Tree you've built.

 - And filters that show as little as possible without missing out on anything.

-Forever Exiled, a Path of Exile Podcast: A Laid-Back Path of Exile Podcast that you'll love but only if you're rad ;-)
+Forever Exiled: a laid-back Path of Exile podcast that you'll love, if you're rad

 https://www.ForeverExiled.com/

 If you're looking for a Podcast that's 99% Path of Exile, my buddy Tagz and I have exactly that!
-A podcast that is 99% about Path of Exile!
-We put out an episode once a week and talk about all things Path of Exile 99% of the time.
+A podcast that's 99% Path of Exile!
+We put out an episode once a week and talk about all things Path of Exile, 99% of the time.
 We aren't concerned about the community's opinion regarding the game.
 We talk about what we like/don't like, and laugh the whole way through!

 Stress-Free PoE?
-Any Items?
+Item Freedom?
 1-Button Play?
 SSF?
 League Start-End?

-I love the old dungeon crawlers where you had no clue where to go and every one of your equipped items came from what your dead enemies dropped...you were at the mercy of chance.
+I love the old dungeon crawlers where you had no clue where to go and every one of your equipped items came from what your dead enemies dropped.
+You were at the mercy of chance.
 So when playing PoE, I love implementing that very concept; to just pick up the game, play, and be successful with the items that drop.
-No shopping is required.
-I just love the excitement that every drop could be an upgrade...not being married to any item.
+No shopping required.
+I just love the excitement that every drop could be an upgrade (i.e. not being married to items or mods).
 It's also kinda nice to just load a game and play...even one as complex as PoE.

 So my builds don't require any specific items for you to be successful.
 You can play at your pace since you will choose all your gear.
 You can play at breakneck speed or slowly pick up every Scroll of Wisdom and inspect every item as you pick it up :).
 (I don't play a fast playstyle.
 So just make the minor changes you want, to make your build faster.)